 We measure our cash equivalents and marketable securities at fair value on a recurring basis and have significant observable inputs where there are identical or comparable assets in the market to use in establishing our fair value measurements.
 We use significant observable inputs that include but are not limited to benchmark yields, reported trades, broker/dealer quotes and issuer spreads.
-We consider these inputs to be Level 2 inputs.
+We consider available information regarding our cash, cash equivalents, money market funds and U.S. government obligations to be Level 1 inputs.
 Generally, the types of instruments we invest in are not traded on a market such as the NASDAQ Global Market, which we would consider to be Level 1 inputs.
+We generally consider available information regarding our other marketable securities to be Level 2 inputs.
 We do not have any investments that would require inputs considered to be Level 3.
 We use the bid price to establish fair value.